slnwlf/getfixed/README.md

 * Users can browse a newsfeed of posted bikes.
 Each bike includes a bike name, description, and thumbnail image.
 (Read from database)
 * Users can post bikes including location - with geolocation autofill.
 (Create in database)
 * Users can upvote bikes.
 One vote per user per bike.
-* Each bike has a readable URL.
+* Each user and bike has a friendly, readable URL.
 * Users can see the details of a bike, including a larger photo and a zoom photo.
 * Users can comment on a bike
 * Users can see their own bike (or quiver of bikes) on their profile page.